klangner/feedscraper/README.md

-# Pobieranie danych z kanałów RSS
+# Create dataset from RSS feeds

-Programu __feedscraper__ służy do stworzenie zbioru danych zawierających metadane dotyczące wiadomości.
+__feedscraper__ is python application used to crap RSS channels to create dataset with new metadata.